aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/coordinate-systems-and-units/_index.md

     <svg width="900" height="500" viewbox="220 125 450 250" xmlns="http://www.w3.org/2000/svg">
     </svg>
 ```
-According to a code snippet, **viewBox** defines a specific area of the canvas, covering a rectangular with origin point (220,125), width 450 and height 250.
+According to a code snippet, **viewBox** defines a specific area of the canvas, covering a rectangular with the origin point (220,125), the width=450 and the height=250.
 Then the SVG image is cropped to that area and scaled up to fill the entire viewport.

 ![initial viewport and user viewbox](viewport2_1.png#center)